f3-factory/F3com-data/cursor/main.md

 ```

 This method returns an array containing a subset of records that are matching the `$filter` criterias,
-the total number of records in superset, the specified limit `$size`, the number of subsets available and the actual subset position.
+the total number of records found, the specified limit `$size`, the number of subsets available and the actual subset position.

 For example: